manilabay/dot-graphviz/diagrams/data-pipeline-architecture-reference/README.md

 # Data Pipeline Architecture Reference

-Deliverables created by for Raul Andres, this document is the artifacts delivered to TF to help himself in an Interview process.
+Deliverables created by Raul Andres, this document is the artefacts delivered to TF to help himself in an interview process.
 Cross the fingers and wish luck to him ;)

 It was 1 day of work, so please assume some errors by the author or improvements to-do.
 Also please feel free to send feedback via PR.